1Mou3az/End-to-End-Data-Warehouse-Visual-Analytics/README.md

 The tables are initially created to mirror the bronze layer, after which transformations are applied to evaluate and validate the required changes.
 - <p> See <a href="scripts/3.silver/1.Building/ddl_silver.sql">ddl_silver.sql</a></p>

-**Prior to**🧬the transformation phase, cross-source integration is designed to define how tables will relate to one another; however, no joins or integrations are applied at this stage.
+**Prior to** 🧬 the transformation phase, cross-source integration is designed to define how tables will relate to one another; however, no joins or integrations are applied at this stage.

  #### Transformation ⚙️
   - Introduction of technical metadata
   - Data Normalization and standardization
   - Data Enrichment
   - Drived Columns
-  - **Data Cleansing:**
+  - **Data Cleansing:** 🧹
       - Remove Duplicates
       - Handling Unwanted Spaces
       - Handling Invalid Vlaues